cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-6_advance-module-essential-consideration.md

 * **Formula:** RICE Score \= (Reach × times Impact × times Confidence) / Effort

 By using these frameworks, the research function moves from simply delivering a report to actively participating in the strategic decision-making process, ensuring that the voice of the user is not just heard, but is translated directly into a prioritized plan of action.

+## Key Takeaways

+* **Go to the User's World with Contextual Inquiry:** To understand how a product is really used, observe users in their natural environment.
+You'll uncover workarounds and contextual factors they would never mention in a standard interview.
+* **Uncover Motivation with Jobs-to-be-Done (JTBD):** Focus on the "job" a user is "hiring" your product to do.
+This shifts the focus from features to the user's underlying goal, leading to more innovative solutions.
+* **Ethics are Non-Negotiable:** Always get informed consent, be transparent about your research, protect user data, and be prepared to handle sensitive topics with care.
+Your primary responsibility is to the participant's well-being.
+* **Manage Your Own Biases:** Actively fight against confirmation bias by seeking evidence that disproves your assumptions.
+Acknowledge your biases to prevent them from distorting your findings.
+* **Tailor Your Story to Drive Action:** A research report is useless if it doesn't inspire change.
+Translate your findings into the language of your audience—business impact for executives, technical problems for engineers, and emotional journeys for designers.

+## Remember This Even If You Forget Everything Else

+The value of your research is not measured by the quality of your report, but by the quality of the decisions it enables.
+Your job is to be a translator: translate a user's messy reality into a clear, compelling story, and then translate that story into the specific language that motivates each stakeholder to act.
+Master this, and you'll move from simply gathering insights to driving real product impact.